-We invite applications for our Undergraduate Summer Cancer Research Experience (USCRE) program from students enrolled at institutions in Louisiana as well as other states, who are motivated to explore the exciting opportunities for careers as scientists in biomedical research, while working with our experienced research faculty alongside with current graduate students and postdoctoral research associates in their laboratory.
+We invite applications for our Undergraduate Summer Cancer Research Experience (USCRE) program for students enrolled atcolleges and universities in Louisiana as well as other states, who are motivated to explore the exciting opportunities for careers as scientists in biomedical research, while working with our experienced research faculty and alongside their current graduate students and postdoctoral research associates in their laboratory.

 As a selected student, you will design and implement a tailor-made research project.
 You will then conduct exciting and challenging experiments to test hypotheses under the guidance and mentoring of our expert faculty.
 As you are being trained in biomedical research, you will have the opportunity to explore cutting edge techniques and gain knowledge of the latest instrumentation by utilizing the equipment in our labs and the core facilities that provide support to our entire LCRC faculty.

 You will gain experience by learning how to conduct research and from many additional rewarding, enjoyable opportunities for our students including social and recreational activities, and cultural events, as well as self-help seminars that will prepare you in all aspects of graduate school life and beyond including resume writing, graduate school applications, test taking, grant writing and more.

 This program gives preference to and encourages applications from students whose primary interest is exploring a career in cancer research.

 Participation in the Louisiana Cancer Research Center cancer biology summer research program is limited to students who meet the following criteria:

 Current under graduate with at least one semester of coursework remaining before obtaining a bachelor's degree

 Follow the application steps to submit the following materials.